 - Using boiling water, rehydrate the porcini mushrooms until nice and plump.
 Scoop out the mushrooms not tip as there will be grit on the bottom of the dish.
 Finely chop the mushrooms.

-- In a large frying pan, gently melt the butter with the two remaining tablespoons of oil, add the finely chopped fresh and dried mushrooms, cook over a low heat for about 10 minutes.
-Spoon of the mushroom liquor from the dried mushrooms on to the mixture – being careful to not add any grit from the bottom.
-Reduce the mixture until the liqour has been reduced to nearly nothing.
+- In a large frying pan, gently melt the butter with the two remaining tablespoons of oil, add the finely chopped fresh and dried mushrooms, cook over low heat for about 10 minutes.
+Spoon off the mushroom liquor from the dried mushrooms on to the mixture – being careful to not add any grit from the bottom.
+Reduce the mixture until the liquid has been reduced to nearly nothing.

 - Add the reduced red wine marinade to the mushroom mixture, cook until again most of the marinade has cooked into the mushrooms and the mixture is fairly dry but still moist.
 Stir in the black truffles before leaving to cool.

-- Place the cool fillet in the middle of the mushrooms, using the cling film draw up the proscuitto to cover the fillet, then roll it into a sausage shape, twisting the ends of the cling film to tighten as you go.
+- Place the cool fillet in the middle of the mushrooms, using the cling film draw up the prosciutto to cover the fillet, then roll it into a sausage shape, twisting the ends of the cling film to tighten as you go.
 Chill overnight.

 - THE BIG DAY!
 Remove the fillet from the fridge to come up to room temperature while you roll out the pastry.
 Preheat the oven to 200C.

 - If your pastry is ready rolled, roll out one pack on to a parchment paper covered baking tray, brush liberally with the beaten egg all over.
 If not ready rolled, roll 1 third of the pastry to 18×30 cm rectangle or the length and width of your fillet with a 2 inch boarder of pastry.
 Remove the beef from the cling film and place on the pastry base.
 Brush all over the beef with more beaten egg.